FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 |`iot useTransportProfile <transport-profile-name>`|`iot useTransportProfile <transport-profile-name>`|

 >***Note:***
->Even if multiple transport profiles can be configured, a maximum of 4 transport profiles can be enabled per access points (Aruba Instant) or access point group (ArubaOS).
+>Even if multiple transport profiles can be configured, a maximum of 4 transport profiles can be enabled per access point (Aruba Instant) or access point group (ArubaOS).

 ## USB ACL profile